JoaoKrapp/JoaoKrapp/README.md

 ## My name is Joao!
-- 👨 I´m 19 years old.
+- 👨 I´m 20 years old.
 - 👯 I’m looking to collaborate with other devs to improve together
 - 📫 How to reach me: click
-- 💬 Ask me about Python
+- 💬 Ask me about Python and Rust

 <br/>